KellerJordan/modded-nanogpt/README.md

 - Improved learning rate schedule (a 256-step linear rampup, then a linear rampdown to 0.1 * lr_max)
 - Normalized the gradient for each parameter to have unit norm
 - Removed all affine scale and bias parameters from the architecture, and switched to RMSNorm (actually this causes a slight slowdown, and I just did it to reduce code complexity)
+- Removed the special initialization for linear layers before residuals.
+Instead, just scale down the output of the attention block by a fixed scalar.

 Note: running this trainer for the full 10B tokens yields a validation loss of 3.2267.